14 Best French Flashcard Websites and Apps in 2026

 2. Memrise — A convenient French flashcard

-If you want to learn French with flashcards, you might know about Memrise.
+If you want to learn French with flashcards, you might have heard of Memrise.
 It has a user-friendly interface, science-based learning tools, and top functions.

 Memrise also tracks your study time and is accurate in answering questions.
 It adopts a spaced repetition system (SRS) to encourage you to practice and keep what you’ve learned.